Rangaraj Pandey

-Rangaraj Pandey Ragunathacharya is an Indian journalist and actor.

-He started his career at Dinamalar and Visual Media Career at Thanthi TV.
-Later he started his YouTube channel Chankyaa Network.
+Rangaraj Pandey Ragunathacharya is an Indian journalist and actor, who started his career at Dinamalar and Visual Media Career at Thanthi TV.

-Early life and education
+Early life and career

-He was born in a Brahmin family in Srivilliputhur.
-His parents, who were from Buxar district, Bihar, migrated to Tamil Nadu before his birth.
-He did his schooling at a Tamil medium government school in Srivilliputhur.
-He pursued a Master of Arts degree in Tamil literature, from Madurai Kamaraj University.
-Pandey currently resides in Chennai along with his family.
+His parents, who were from the Buxar district, Bihar, migrated to Tamil Nadu before his birth.
+He did his schooling at a Tamil-medium government school in Srivilliputhur.

-Career

 Pandey hosted Kelvikku Enna Badhil and Ayutha Ezhuthu on Thanthi TV.

-He quit Thanthi TV on 9 December 2018.

-He currently hosts a personal blog channel on YouTube called Chanakyaa.